About Riverview High school

 ABOUT RIVERVIEW LACROSSE

-For the 2018 Season, three additional “public” high schools in the area have been approved by FHSAA and the school boards to play lacrosse; Lakewood Ranch, Manatee and Venice High School will each have a Boys and Girls Varsity Lacrosse program playing this season.
-These schools join the four other private high schools, Cardinal Mooney, Out-of-Door Academy, St. Stephen’s Episcopal and Sarasota Military Academy, bringing the total number of student-athlete lacrosse players in the area to over 500!
+For the 2023 Lacrosse Season, there were 391 Florida High School Athletic Association (FHSAA) sanctioned Boys (195) and Girls (196) High School Lacrosse programs in Florida.
+As with anything new, establishing this new sport within the existing framework of our public high schools took time, effort and money.
+Through the efforts of SRQLAX, girls’ and boys’ varsity lacrosse teams were brought to Riverview High School in the Spring of 2016, with the goal of expanding the program to all of the Sarasota County Public High Schools in the coming years.
+During the 2018 Season, three additional “public” high schools in the area were approved by FHSAA and the school boards to play lacrosse; Lakewood Ranch, Manatee and Venice High School.
+In 2019, Sarasota High School was also approved, with each school now having both Boys and Girls Varsity Lacrosse programs.
+These schools, along with Riverview High School, join the four other private high schools, Cardinal Mooney, Out-of-Door Academy, St. Stephen’s Episcopal and Sarasota Military Academy, bringing the total number of student-athlete lacrosse players in the area to over 500!

 We encourage the Sarasota Community to become one of our supporters, where you will be exposed to the many families discovering this emerging competitive sport, as well as the students, faculty and families of Riverview High School and those schools we will play throughout our inaugural season.
 It is a wise investment and a fantastic way to show your commitment to the children of Sarasota County!
 With your help, we can ensure that the current and future boys and girls of Sarasota County have the opportunity to play high school lacrosse under the auspices of the FHSAA.
 Please use our Contact Form to request further information.